siphonjs/siphon/README.md

 # API

 Using Siphon is simple!
 Chain as many methods as you'd like.
-Always include .get() and end with .run().

 ### .cheerio